 Further information on Australian citizenship is available by calling the Citizenship Information Line on 13 18 80.

-If you're travelling with babies or very young children, it's a good idea to research the availability of baby products at your destination before travelling so you can stock up on items that may be difficult to source.
+If you're travelling with babies or very young children, research the availability of baby products at your destination before travelling, so you can stock up on items that may be difficult to source.

-Overseas childcare facilities, nannies and babysitters, including those on cruise ships, are not bound by Australian regulations, and standards can differ greatly from those in Australia.
+Overseas childcare facilities, nannies and babysitters, including those on cruise ships, aren't bound by Australian regulations, and standards can differ greatly from those in Australia.
 Make sure you're satisfied with the level of care provided before leaving your child in the care of others.

-If you have school-age children and are planning to move overseas, it's important that you arrange for appropriate schooling for your children before leaving Australia.
+If you have school-age children and are planning to move overseas, arrange appropriate schooling for your children before leaving Australia.
 Take copies of your children's school records in case they are needed.

-For children wanting to return to attend university in Australia, it's important to research the implications of completing their secondary education overseas.
+For children wanting to return to attend university in Australia, research the implications of completing their secondary education overseas.

 Carefully assess job offers

 Unfortunately, not every job overseas will be trouble-free.
-If you're offered employment overseas, you should do some research before you accept the offer.
-There is limited assistance our consular officers can offer if, once you arrive, your working conditions are not as advised or expected.
+If you're offered employment overseas, do some research before you accept the offer.
+There is limited assistance the Australian Government can offer if your working conditions aren't as advised or expected.